Updated: January 24, 2024 - 6 min read

 Working in parallel with the Product Manager may be a Project Manager.
 This person is not typically involved in the creative aspects of bringing a vision to life.
 But they are often critical to a successful outcome.
 While a Product Manager will repeatedly use terms such as “vision,” “stakeholder” and “customer,” a Project Manager will be heard muttering under their breath words like “budget,” “expense,” “schedule,” “scope,” and “resources.”

-It is possible for there to be healthy tension between a Product Manager and a Project Manager.
+It is possible for there to be a healthy tension between a Product Manager and a Project Manager.
 A Product Manager obsesses over the customer, and dreams of delighting and surprising the end user with the perfect product that solves their problem and/or performs the jobs that need to be done in the life of the user.
 However, if creating the perfect product will lead to the project running late or costing more than was intended, the Project Manager will not be pleased!

 The family drama is normally pretty easily resolved, however.
 The Product Manager role is forged in the fires of the artful compromise.
-They are experts at balancing the needs of the designer with the specs of the engineers, and placating the demands of Stakeholder A when they are in direct conflict with the demands of Stakeholder B. As an expert in communication skills, empathy, and the art of leading through influence not authority, the Product Manager should be able to see eye to eye with the Project Manager, and align themselves towards a shared timeframe.
+They are experts at balancing the needs of the designer with the specs of the engineers and placating the demands of Stakeholder A when they are in direct conflict with the demands of Stakeholder B. As an expert in communication skills, empathy, and the art of leading through influence not authority, the Product Manager should be able to see eye to eye with the Project Manager and align themselves towards a shared timeframe.

 Don’t Let Definitions Define You… Too Much